OFFICIAL WEBSITE OF JOSHUA HONG

 Joshua began playing golf at age 12.
 Prior to golf, he participated in other organized sports, which provided an athletic foundation for his transition to competitive golf.

 His development has involved structured training schedules, repetitive skill work, and regular technical feedback from coaches.
-He currently competes as a member of the UTSA men’s golf program, maintaining a process-driven approach to collegiate competition.
+His completed freshman season at UTSA reflected a process-driven approach to collegiate competition and continued progression within NCAA Division I golf.

 🇲🇽 MEXICO 🇰🇷 KOREA